-WE HAVE A SMALL AMOUNT OF GREAT GARLIC LEFT FOR THE SEASON.
+WE HAVE GREAT GARLIC AVAILABLE THIS SEASON.
 ORDER TODAY!

 Eating Garlic available now for shipping.
 4lbs.
 Eating Garlic Ships Now, Free Shipping

 Porcelain Garlic Varieties

 Easy to grow and does well in Northern Regions

 Easy to grow and does well in Northern and Southern Regions

 Great Heirloom flavor and a bit harder to grow with shorter storage life.